philbuchanan/Accordion-Shortcodes/readme.txt

 For bug reports or feature requests or if you'd like to contribute to the plugin you can check everything out on [Github](https://github.com/philbuchanan/Accordion-Shortcodes/).

 == Changelog ==
+= 1.2.2 =
+* Add option to scroll page to title when it's clicked open

 = 1.2.1 =
 * Added option to open all items by default